 A two-bedroom apartment in New York City might seem far out of your financial reach, but if you search high and low, you’ll discover that a few bargains costing less than $800,000 remain.
 (Unbelievably, less than $800,000 for a two-bedroom is a deal in Manhattan.)

 You’ll need to know where to look, however, as many neighborhoods won’t have available inventory in that price range.
 If space is at the top of your wish list, you might need to expand your search to areas that weren’t originally on your real estate radar.

 What are you waiting for?
 You’d better hop to it and start perusing.
 The deals below could be snatched by the time you finish reading this blog post.

-This northern Upper West Side enclave has location at the top of its pros ––Columbia University and Barnard College are the hub of the neighborhood.
+This northern Upper West Side enclave has a location at the top of its pros ––Columbia University and Barnard College are the hubs of the neighborhood.
 Conveniently located to transportation, Morningside Heights offers more affordable two-bedroom options than many other parts of Manhattan, like this spacious unit for $595,000 right on Broadway.

 333 East 43rd Street